cloudmaven/documentation/pages/aws/aws_hipaa.md

     - Latest pipeline...
 EBS Genomes... chew
     - If last instance running: Consolidate / clean-up
   - SNS topic notifies me when last instance shuts down.
-    - What is the difference between SNS and SQS? kilroy
     - Run Ansible script to configure **Wi** (patch, get data file names from DynamoDB table, etcetera)
     - Get Ws the Key from E
     - The Ws send an Alert through the NAT gateway to Simple Notification Service (SNS)